edproudlove/meshtasticScraper/README.md

     python3 run.py
     ```

+## Compatibility

-### Compatable board firmware versions (which firmware versions the run.py code works for - only considering Beta/Stable versions)
+#### Compatable board firmware versions (which firmware versions the run.py code works for - only considering Beta/Stable versions)
 - 2.3.10 (2.3.10.d19607b) -> ✅ WORKS
 - 2.3.11 (2.3.11.2740a56) -> ✅ WORKS
 - 2.3.12 (2.3.12.24458a7) -> ✅ WORKS